garrandall/popular-music-data/tracks/how-to-deal-frankie-j.md

 the one you love but the one you love is with somebody else
-What do you do when you know she don't love him but she love me but she cant stand lovin' you faraway you just deal with it,deal with it
+What do you do when you know she don't love him but she love me but she can't stand lovin' you faraway you just deal with it,deal with it
 (I don't wanna have to live with it) you just deal with it,deal with it